snowplow-archive/snowplow.github.com/services/analytics.md

 # Analytics Projects

-We help you use your customer, catalogue and web analytics data to drive product development and marketing decisions.
+We help you use your customer, catalogue and web analytics data to drive platform development and marketing decisions.

 Learn more about our approach to analytics projects below: